martinthomson/escape-report/draft-thomson-escape-report.md

 A session on the second morning concentrated on two other significant potential use cases for Web Packages: book publishing and Web archiving.
-These were not seen as "primary" use cases by most participants, or by the proponents of Web Packaging.
+These were not seen as "primary" by the proponents of Web Packaging; the original intent was not to spend significant time on these subjects, but there was considerable interest from attendees.

 ### Book Publishing